 In the News

-AMAZON: The million square-foot warehouse planned for Route 9 between exits 11 and 12 will be a distribution center for Amazon.
+AMAZON: The million square-foot warehouse is being erected now on Route 9 between exits 11 and 12 and will be a fullfillment center for Amazon.
 See SPDA's position in Latest Advertiser Articles.
 The neighborhood of Richwood and Hillcrest Drives fight back.
 Link to the Save Schodack petition and website to read the latest developments.
-Neighbors have filed an appeal to the decision to dismiss the lawsuit against the Town and developers: link to the previous Times Union article and the Guardian articles.
 Meanwhile the Town approved more taxpayer funds for lawyers to defend the appeal, which could have been avoided if they had required and reviewed a full environmental impact statement prior to approval.
 What is an environmental impact statement (EIS)?
 See also the EPA's description of an EIS.

 GOULET TRUCKING: HAZARDOUS WASTE TRUCK-HAULER PROPOSED for Route 9 and Lape Road.
 Neighbors speak out on Planning Board's consideration of Goulet Trucking Corporate Headquarters and truck-washing facility.
 See WNYT's 4/12/19 and 4/16/19 broadcasts.
 Hazardous wastes include contaminated soils, municipal solid waste, coal and incinerator ash, scrap metal, sewage treatment plant sludge, paper sludge, recyclables, demolition debris, and asbestos waste.
 The proposed use is prohibited in the direct recharge area of the Town's Aquifer (see Documents, External Links).
 See also the Public Hearing video (4/15/19)and PB meeting (3/18/19, with comments) video.
 Updates on developments will be posted when more is known about the status of the proposal.

 ZONING!
 Community awaits completion of Town-wide zoning, which has been pushed forward again by the Town of Schodack Zoning Working Group.
 Town-wide zoning must be completed before the Town Center Plan will be finalized by the Town Board.
-Link to the Town Center Plan:
+Link to the Town Center Plan, which was approved 6 years ago, pending finalization with passage of new zoning laws.
+Tell your Supervisor, Planning Board, and Town Council to finish the job, and update our zoning laws.

 Schodack Candidate Forum: